Meet our customer: female founder of Professional Help

 Definitely, I’m most proud of our new online service, GriefChat.
 It had been a huge frustration throughout my fifteen years in the sector that you often couldn’t get an appointment with a counsellor, generally within 8 weeks.
 The waiting lists are long for free services and processes are lengthened due to the current systems.
 It’s just way too much time to go without support when you really need it.

-GriefChat is an online service where you can speak to a professional usually within twenty seconds and is the first such bereavement service in the world.
+GriefChat (external link) is an online service where you can speak to a professional usually within twenty seconds and is the first such bereavement service in the world.
 The instant messaging service enables people to connect directly and anonymously with a professional counsellor via any device.